hodgesmr/CoderNews/README.md

 Often, Hacker News and Reddit will keep stories at the top of the page for a long time.
 I call these *stale* stories.
 CoderNews works to show you fresh content.
 Stories are in semi-chronological order, with newer front-page stories appearing at the top of the news list.

 ### Why don't some stories show up?

 CoderNews isn't meant to be a mirror of Hacker News or Reddit Programming.
 I'm pruning out stories that don't *make the cut*.
 There are point thresholds and content-type filters.

 ### Why isn't CoderNews optimized for the iPad?

 Short answer: I don't own an iPad so development is challenging.
 However, feel free to fork and contribute!

+### I'm a designer, not a developer.
+Can I contribute?

+Absolutely!
+I hope that the look, feel, and experiences of CoderNews will evolve into something beautiful.
+Designers are welcome to propose new assets or even submit mockups for better layouts.

 ### Couldn't I do all this with RSS?